In this article, I’ll try to help you better understand why it’s important not to decide to use an advanced CRM lightly.

 What types of companies is it recommended for?

-By offering detailed statistics, analytical CRM is best suited to companies operating in a competitive environment and making large sales.
+By offering detailed statistics, analytical CRM is best suited to companies operating in a competitive environment and making large sales. - Operational CRM

 Operational CRM focuses on automating marketing, sales, customer service, and after-sales service, taking advantage of communication channels such as websites, email, social networks, forums, etc.